PaulSamways/site/projects/gopkgsearch.md

 `utf8.rune`
-Searching only in the utf8 package, find all types of methods that contain the word 'rune'.
+Searching only in the utf8 package, find all types or methods that contain the word 'rune'.

 `http.request.form`